thejjw/sunbeam-charms/README.md

 # Monolithic Repository for Sunbeam Charms

-This repository contains the core charms for the sunbeam deployment and charm libraries.
+This repository contains the core charms for the Sunbeam deployment and associated charm libraries.

-NOTE: This repository is a WIP and the migration of charm code from the individual repos to this repo is not complete.